Hurricane Lee expected to be "extremely dangerous" by Friday. Here's what to know about the growing storm.

 Forecasters say it's too soon to project the extent of the hurricane's potential impact, but for now the Leeward Islands, where the Caribbean and Atlantic meet, should stay alert.
 The Leewards include the Virgin Islands, Anguilla, Saint Martin and Saint Kitts.

-Just before 5 a.m.
-ET on Thursday, Lee was traveling west-northwest at 13 mph over the southern Atlantic Ocean, with maximum sustained winds of 80 mph.
-Its center was about 965 miles east of the northern Leeward Islands.
+Just before 11 a.m.
+ET on Thursday, Lee was traveling west-northwest at 15 mph over the southern Atlantic Ocean, with maximum sustained winds of 105 mph — a 25-mph jump from its recorded maximum wind speed six hours earlier, with higher gusts.
+Its center was about 870 miles east of the northern Leeward Islands.

+"Rapid intensification is expected today and tonight," the National Hurricane Center said in its 11 a.m. advisory, adding that "Lee will likely become a major hurricane later today."
+The latest forecasts show Lee will "remain a very strong major hurricane through the weekend," according to the bulletin.

 As meteorologists predicted, Lee gained strength quickly as it tracked toward the Leeward Islands earlier this week.
 By early Wednesday, Lee's center was packing maximum sustained winds of 65 mph — a pickup of 15 mph in mere hours.
 It then grew into a hurricane, which happens when a storm's maximum sustained wind speeds reach 74 mph, according to the Saffir-Simpson scale.